-Always wear safety gloves and spectacles during cleaning.
+Always wear safety gloves and spectacle during cleaning.

 - 1. Disconnect the power source from the input power socket. - 2.
-Open the spool side door and release the tension from the pressure roller by turning the tension screw (1) counter-clockwise and then pull it toward you. - 3.
+Open the side panel and release the tension from the pressure roller by turning the tension screw (1) counterlockwise and then pull it toward you. - 3.
 Remove the wire and the wire bobbin. - 4.
-Remove the torch and use a low-pressure dry airline to clean the power source interior and power source air inlet and outlet. - 5.
+Remove the torch and use a low pressure airline, taking care not to let the wire consumable unravel, to clean the power source interior and power source air inlet and outlet. - 5.
 Inspect if the inlet wire guide (4), outlet wire outlet (2) or the feeder roller (3) are worn and need replacement.
-See appendix WEAR PARTS for ordering numbers of parts. - 6.
-Remove and clean the feeder roller (3) with a soft brush.
+See appendix "WEAR PARTS" for ordering numbers of parts. - 6.
+Remove and clean the feeder roller with a soft brush.
 Clean the pressure roller attached to the wire feeder mechanism with a soft brush.